 - Purple loosestrife

-Every angler, boater, and water recreationist plays a vital role in preventing the spread of aquatic invasive species.
-Cleaning watercraft and equipment after use in a water body and following aquatic invasive species laws helps protect waters and spares anglers and boaters from possible citations.
+Every angler, boater, and water recreationist plays a vital role in stopping the spread of AIS.
+Cleaning watercraft and equipment after use in a water body and following AIS laws helps protect waters and spares anglers and boaters from citations.

-The law requires anglers and boaters to clean weeds and debris from their boats, remove drain plugs and keep them out while traveling, and dispose of unused bait in the trash.
+The law requires anglers and boaters to clean weeds and debris from their boats, drain lake or river water, remove drain plugs, and keep them out while traveling, and dispose of unused bait in the trash.
 If everyone follows this simple procedure throughout the season, it’s possible to prevent new infestations caused by human activity.

-Some aquatic invasive species are small and difficult to see at the access.
-To remove or kill them before moving to another body of water, especially after leaving zebra mussel or spiny waterflea infested waters, the Department of Natural Resources recommends that anglers either:
+Some aquatic invasive species are small and difficult to see at the access points.
+To remove or kill them before moving to another body of water, especially after leaving zebra mussel or spiny waterflea infested waters, the Minnesota Department of Natural Resources recommends that boaters:

 - Dry boat and equipment for at least five days.